Directional Relay

 30° connection

-In the 30° connection, the current coil of the relay of phase A is energized by phase current IA and line voltage VA-C. Similarly, the relay in phase B is energized by IB and VB-A, and the relay in phase C with IC and VC-B. The relay is designed to develop maximum torque when its current and voltage are in phase.
+In the 30° connection, the current coil of the relay of phase A draws phase current IA and line voltage VA-C. Similarly, the relay in phase B is energized by IB and VB-A, and the relay in phase C with IC and VC-B. The relay generates the maximum torque when the current and voltage are in phase.
 This condition with the present connection is satisfied when the system power factor is 0.866 lagging.

 90° connection